kamilkisiela/graphql-inspector/packages/cli/README.md

 [![npm version](https://badge.fury.io/js/%40graphql-inspector%2Fcli.svg)](https://npmjs.com/package/@graphql-inspector/cli)

-**GraphQL Inspector** ouputs a list of changes between two GraphQL schemas.
+**GraphQL Inspector** outputs a list of changes between two GraphQL schemas.
 Every change is precisely explained and marked as breaking, non-breaking or dangerous.
 It helps you validate documents and fragments against a schema and even find similar or duplicated types.